Vonovia: Sustainability

-The German landlord reports their contribution to the UN SDG's like CO_{2} neutrality.
+Vonovia reports contributions to the UN SDG's like CO_{2} neutrality.
 Every year targets are formulated and the sustainability performance is reported on.
 This data is audited by the statutory auditor.

-In September 2021 Vonovia announced plans for solar panels on 30,000 roofs by 2050.
+In September 2021, Vonovia announced plans for solar panels on 30,000 roofs by 2050.
 As of September 2021 only 1000 roofs are equipped with solar panels despite supporting the SDG climate goals confirm the UN COP21 Paris Agreement.